-How to draw with a shape tool
+How to draw with the rectangle or ellipse tool

 - 1. In the Timeline or Xsheet view, select the cell on which you want to draw. - 2.
-In the Tools toolbar, select the Rectangle \Box , Ellipse \bigcirc , or Line \checkmark tool. - 3.
-To automatically fill the shape, in the Tool Properties view, select the Auto Fill 🌀 option. - 4.
-In the Camera view, click and drag to draw the shape.
+In the Tools toolbar, select the Rectangle or Ellipse otool. - 3.
+To automatically fill the shape, in the Tool Properties view, enable the Auto Fill option. - 4.
+In the Camera view, click and hold where you want one of the corners of your shape to be, then move the mouse cursor where you want the opposing corner of the shape to be.